loader image

 To contribute, through the Executive Management Team and the Corporate Management Team, to the development of overall council policy and provide strategic direction, in particular in relation to all financial aspects of the council including financial planning, driving efficiency, policy options, performance indicators and financial projections.

-As the chair of the Finance and Property Services management team take responsibility for the functioning success of the team.
+To act as the council’s Section 95 statutory financial officer.
+As the chair of the Finance and Property Services management team, take responsibility for the functioning success of the team

 Job scope

-The Head of Finance and Property Services reports directly to the Chief Executive of the council and is responsible for ensuring that effective management systems and controls are in place within Finance and Property Services to deliver agreed service outputs to the required quality.
+The Director of Finance and Property Services reports directly to the Chief Executive of the council and is responsible for ensuring that effective management systems and controls are in place within Finance and Property Services to deliver agreed service outputs to the required quality.
 The post holder has key responsibility for leading on the council’s revenue, capital and treasury strategies and plans, including chairing the Capital and Asset Management Board.

 There is a key requirement to contribute to the development of overall council policy in addition to providing the necessary leadership and management direction within service areas.
-In this respect, the Head of Finance and Property Services post provides a critical link between the operational and service delivery requirements of the council and the formulation and implementation of service and organisational strategy at Executive Management Team and Corporate Management Team level.
+In this respect, the Director of Finance and Property Services post provides a critical link between the operational and service delivery requirements of the council and the formulation and implementation of service and organisational strategy at Executive Management Team and Corporate Management Team level.

 The post holder will analyse and interpret financial data to provide robust financial control and effective management of council resources, improving performance and mitigating risk.
 They will positively influence the development of key strategies and plans to ensure they align to corporate priorities and are consistent with agreed financial plans.

-The Head of Finance and Property Services assumes significant budget, resource and managerial responsibilities as delegated by the Chief Executive and council standing orders and has direct responsibility for a service budget of approximately £36 million and circa 276 FTE staff across the functional areas of Audit, Risk and Counter Fraud; the Anti-Poverty Service; Financial Management Unit; Property Services and the Revenues Unit.
+The Director of Finance and Property Services assumes significant budget, resource and managerial responsibilities as delegated by the Chief Executive and council standing orders and has direct responsibility for a service budget of approximately £36 million and circa 276 FTE staff across the functional areas of Audit, Risk and Counter Fraud; the Anti-Poverty Service; Financial Management Unit; Property Services and the Revenues Unit.

 The post holder also has direct responsibility for non-service budgets of £72.5 million, such as loans fund, insurance, pensions and benefits payments.